dhis2/developer-portal/docs/plugins/general-plugin-guide.md

 1. Build a plugin as a DHIS2 app
 2. Install it into a DHIS2 instance like any other app
-3. Configure the host app to use it (for example in the Tracker Plugin Configurator for Capture plugins, or as a dashboard item for Dashboard plugins)
+3. Configure the host app to use it (for example in the [Tracker Plugin Configurator](/docs/capture-plugins/developer/configure-a-capture-plugin.mdx) for Capture plugins, or as a dashboard item for Dashboard plugins)

-## Common structure of a plugin app
+## Common structure of a plugin project

 All plugin types share the same basic app structure.